Subscription‑Based Business Models: Complete Guide

 1. Churn Management

 It hurts when subscribers churn.
 The churn may arise due to failure to identify value propositions clearly for them or a failed billing action.
 Many bright subscribers find that cancellation becomes an evil!
-Try smart retry mechanisms, feedback surveys, and loyalty offerings to bring them back into the fold.

 2. Payment Failures